 Audacity is a free audio recorder and editor.
 By default it saves sound recordings as WAV files on Windows PC.
 Sometimes however you may need a different audio format for sharing and playback on various devices and players.
 When you go to the File menu, then Export Audio, you have the option to save Audacity project as different file types, such as MP3, AIFF, OGG, FLAC, MP2, M4A, AC3, AMR, WMA, etc. Before you can export Audacity project as mp3, you need to download MP3 encoder first.
 This is because Audacity audio recorder does not directly encode sound recordings as MP3 files for the lack of a MP3 encoder.
 The LAME library is the free MP3 encoder it uses to encode your project into MP3 files.
 Check out the steps below to download and activate the free MP3 encoder in the Audacity for Windows.

 Audacity is great alternative to the Voice Recorder or Sound Recorder for Windows.
-You can also make use of the stock sound recorder on your PC to record any sound, voice and audios.
-Check out this guide to record audio on Windows 10 computer.
+Compared to the stock sound recorder on your PC, Audacity is more feature rich and powerful.

 Save sound recordings as MP3 in Audacity

 Run Audacity on your PC, click the Record button to record just any thing with Audacity, then hit the Stop button.
 Go to the File menu >> Export Audio, give your recording file a name, choose MP3 Files from the Save as drop-down menu, then click Save.
 The Locate LAME dialogue pops up as below.